 If you need some support navigating this topic of control, perfectionism and food fear, feel free to check out my Wellness Mentoring Sessions – I would be honored to guide you towards more freedom and acceptance around food.

-Remember the best gift you can give to yourself this holiday season is to show compassion, ditch the guilt, worry and control, be kind to yourself, body and mind.
+Remember that the best gift you can give to yourself this holiday season is to show compassion toward yourself and others.
+Ditch the guilt, worry and control.
+Be kind to yourself, body and mind.

 It is my passion and mission to help inspire you toward more balance and freedom in your life, please share this post with anyone you think would benefit – I am so grateful you’re here.